FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Conclusions and Future Works

-We propose \design, a memory-efficient federated adversarial training framework with cascade learning.
+We propose \design, a memory-efficient federated adversarial training framework with robust and consistent cascade learning.
 We develop both the client-side local trainer and the server-side training coordinator to achieve high utility and strong robustness simultaneously.
-On the client side, We theoretically analyze the robustness condition and propose adversarial cascade learning with strong convexity regularization to guarantee the robustness of the whole model.
-We further reveal that the robustness achieved in adversarial cascade learning also implies low objective inconsistency, leading to high performance of the whole model.
+On the client side, We theoretically analyze the robustness condition and propose adversarial cascade learning with strong convexity regularization to guarantee the robustness of the backbone model.
+We further reveal that the robustness achieved in adversarial cascade learning also implies low objective inconsistency, leading to high utility at the same time.
 On the server side, we propose the memory-constrained model partitioner to automatically partition a given model to fit into the memory constraints among clients.
 We derive a training coordinator with Adaptive Perturbation Adjustment and Differentiated Module Assignment on the server to achieve the optimal utility-robustness trade-off and further reduce the objective inconsistency.
 Our empirical results show that \design consistently outperforms other memory-efficient federated learning methods.
 Compared with joint training, \design maintains comparable utility and robustness, with significant memory reduction and training speedup.

+One future work would be extending \design to NLP tasks.
+Although the adversarial robustness of NLP tasks is less straightforward since it is difficult to generate adversarial examples with gradient-ascent methods (like PGD and AutoAttack) on the discrete texts, previous studies show that training with adversarially perturbed token embeddings can improve the generalization ability of the language model \cite{zhu2019freelb}.
+Therefore, it is meaningful to explore how \design can be applied with language models like Transformers \cite{vaswani2017attention} to achieve memory efficiency and generalization in NLP tasks.

+Another potential direction is to combine \design with other memory-efficient training methods, like low-bit training \cite{zhong2022exploring} and LoRA \cite{hu2021lora}.
+Since \design partitions the backbone model with a layer or a block as the ``atom'', it is complementary to the parameter-level quantization and the layer-level low-rank approximation.
+Thus, \design can be applied with the other parameter-level or layer-level memory-efficient training methods to further reduce the memory requirement.